Non-Perturbative Topological Gadgets for Many-Body Coupling: Abstract

 \section{Abstract}

 Continuous-time quantum hardware implementations generally lack the native capability to implement high-order terms that would facilitate efficient compilation of quantum algorithms.
 This limitation has, in part, motivated the development of \textit{perturbative} gadgets---multi-qubit constructions used to effect a desired Hamiltonian using engineered low-energy subspaces of a larger system constructed using simpler, usually two-body, primitives.
 In this work, we demonstrate how a class of \textit{non-perturbative} gadgets can produce high-order multi-body interactions by taking advantage of the odd-even properties of topological defect subspaces.
 The simplest example is based on domain-wall defects forming an effective Ising spin-chain based on three-body coupling with linear connectivity, alongside three-, or five-body driving terms depending on the intended use.
+We demonstrate a version of a gadget which can perform an encoded bit-flip operation on a minor embedding chain, an important task to mitigate the limitations of quasi-two-dimensional (also sometimes called quasi-planar) topology.
 Although this will be the main focus of the paper due to conceptual simplicity, there exist systems constructed with only two-body couplings where the boundaries determine whether there are an odd or even number of defects, namely ice-like systems which may yield more complex gadget-like constructions.